Kuucheen/KC-Scraper/README.md

 Install requirements, put your proxysites in sites.txt and start KC-Scraper.py

+Notice:

-How NOT to use sites:
+How to NOT use sites:

    ![grafik](https://user-images.githubusercontent.com/70746714/182048403-e5f1445d-6c8b-4928-a3cb-acd4e4b5a84d.png)